Jane Andrews: Marriage and other relationships

-In August 1990, after a short courtship, Andrews married Christopher Dunn-Butler, an IBM executive twenty years her senior.
-The couple were divorced five years later; Andrews claimed that "pressures of work" led to the couple's split, although Dunn-Butler said that she was repeatedly unfaithful.
+In August 1990, after a short courtship, Andrews married Christopher Dunn-Butler, an IBM executive.
+The couple were divorced five years later.
+Andrews claimed that "pressures of work" led to the couple's split, although Dunn-Butler said that she was repeatedly unfaithful.
 Andrews did admit to infidelity, saying, "I had a couple of flings.
 I'm not proud of it."

-Following her divorce, Andrews met Dimitri Horne, the son of a Greek shipping magnate.
+Following her divorce, Andrews met Dimitri Horne, the stepson of a Greek shipping magnate.
 When the two broke up acrimoniously, Andrews trashed the flat they shared and fell into a deep depression.
 She attempted suicide again by overdosing on drugs but survived without seeking medical treatment.

-During this time, it is alleged that the Duchess was having an affair with Tuscan aristocrat Count Gaddo della Gherardesca; he supposedly also had feelings for Andrews.
-Shortly after this alleged fling, Andrews was dismissed from her job as the Duchess's royal dresser.
-Some believe that this issue led directly to Andrews's termination, but officials at Buckingham Palace state there is no truth in this and that her dismissal was a result of cost-cutting.
+During that time, it is alleged that Ferguson was having an affair with Tuscan aristocrat Count Gaddo della Gherardesca, who supposedly also had feelings for Andrews.
+Andrews was also sleeping with Allan Starkie, one of Ferguson's former lovers.
+Shortly after the alleged flings, Andrews was dismissed from her job as Ferguson's dresser.
+Some believe that issue led directly to Andrews's termination, but officials at Buckingham Palace said that her dismissal was a result of cost-cutting.